 10. The Need for First Call Resolution

-Your customers hate having to contact you multiple times to resolve a problem.
+Your customers hate having to contact you more than once to resolve a problem.
 The need for multiple contacts harms customer loyalty, which is critical to your company’s financial health.
 After all, it is cheaper to retain customers than to acquire new ones, so focus on keeping your clients happy and well-served.
 Contact centers must ensure that customers can reach their agents promptly and vice versa.

 Taking the following steps can help ensure customers get an appropriate answer on the first call: